 Likewise, all men are trustees over that with which God has entrusted them.
 A father is a trustee of his family.
 A civil government is a trustee which is to operate under God within its God-given jurisdiction.
 God has appointed every human being who has ever lived as trustee over himself, all that God has given him, his spiritual heritage, and his spiritual destiny.
 The earth is still God’s, but He told man care for and possess His earth.
 Mankind is “trustee” of the earth.
 The pastor is a trustee, and a prominent trustee, of a church.

-A church can remain a spiritual entity only by utilizing the Bible concept of trust, whether declared in writing or not.
+A church can remain a spiritual entity only by utilizing the Bible concept of trust, only be establishing an irrevocable common law or Bible trust, whether declared in writing or not.
 In a Bible trust arrangement, God’s spiritual and temporal rules are honored.
 Regarding money and property, a church is trustor, the appointed temporal and legal owner of the trust estate is the trustee, and the Lord Jesus Christ is the beneficiary.
 The beneficiary is, by definition, the true, beneficial, and equitable owner of the property held in the trust estate.
 Gifts, tithes, and offerings are to God (to the trust estate which is owned by God), not to the church.
 The church is the giver, God is the recipient and owner.